 Day 5: Crochet Rose Workshop, Sock Knitting and Spining Demonstration at Crafts of Ireland.

-Today we partner with Sandra at Crafts of Ireland some craft activities.
-Non knitters or those that prefer to do some touring can do some additional Boyne Valley sightseeing including a visit to the Hertiage town of Trim and Trim Castle.
-The group at Crafts of Ireland will learn how to Crochet a traditional irish Rose motif that often adorns Irish knitwear, see a spinning demonstration as well as a sock knitting demonstration on an antique sock knitting machine.
-For non knitters we will arrange a trip to the heritage town of Trim and a tour of Trim Castle.
-After the craft workshops we will continue with our Boyne Valley Sighseeting visiting Kells Heritage town and Kells Monastic Site.
-Overnight in Cavan, Bed & Breakfast included.
+Today we partner with Sandra at Crafts of Ireland for some craft activities.
+Non knitters or those that prefer to do some touring can do some additional Boyne Valley sightseeing including a visit to the heritage town of Trim and Trim Castle.
+The group at Crafts of Ireland will learn how to crochet a traditional Irish rose motif that often adorns Irish knitwear, see a spinning demonstration as well as a sock knitting demonstration on an antique sock knitting machine.
+Overnight Cavan, Bed & Breakfast included.

-Day 6: Travel to Donegal via Belleek Pottery and Donegal Craft Village
+Day 6: Travel to Donegal via Belleek Pottery and Enniskillen

 Day 7: Studio Donegal, Slieve League Cliffs and Glencolmcille